Board of Directors

 Tiffany Gamble, Business Advisor at the Hat Six Travel Center, has served as a board member for Visit Casper since 2018.
 Tiffany might just be the biggest Wyoming Cowboys fan in the state.
 The only thing that competes with her love of the Pokes is her love of anything purple.
 Tiffany travels the world, but she says that no matter where she goes, she loves coming home to Casper because she feels safe and welcomed here.
 The one thing that she would tell a visitor is that Casper is a hidden gem not many people know about.
 If you can survive a couple of winters, chances are you will make Casper your home.

 Brad Murphy has been on the Visit Casper board almost as long as he has lived in the Oil City.
 He moved to Casper in 2016 from Montana to take on the role of General Manager at the Ford Wyoming Center.
 Since taking the wheel at the Ford Wyoming Center, Brad and his team have booked acts like Elton John, Snoop Dog, Eric Church, The Foo Fighters and REO Speedwagon.
 With one of the coolest jobs in town, Brad says that what he loves more than anything in Casper are the people.
 Brad’s favorite tourism assets in Natrona County are the fishing and the National Historic Trails Interpretive Center.

 Ken Thoren is the General Manager at Wyoming Beverage, Teton Distributors as well as Admiral Beverage in Casper.
-In his free time, you'll likely find him outside in his free time.
-He loves to hunt and fish and share the outdoors with his wife and five children.
+In his free time, you'll likely find him outside as he loves to hunt, fish, and share the outdoors with his wife and five children.
 Ken has served on the Visit Casper board since 2018.
-Before joining, he has been actively involved in the Casper community for many years- we know we're lucky to have him!
+Before joining, he has been actively involved in the Casper community for many years.
 Ken’s pro tip for visitors to Natrona County: Casper is a friendly community with a lot to do.
 Explore its beauty and get outdoors.
 And, by God, be sure to fish.